 Junior and senior students may take courses at Lone Star Community College to earn dual credit hours.
 College courses may be taken online or at one of the Lone Star campuses.
 Many colleges accept these courses as transfer credit.
 Students are encouraged to confirm potential transfer credits with their prospective colleges.
 Students and their parents are responsible for entrance tests, registration, books, and all necessary fees to Lone Star Community College.
 Once registration is complete, a copy of the student’s course load must be submitted to the LCS office.

 It is the student’s responsibility to submit final course grades to the school office to be added to his or her transcript.
 Dual credit classes are weighted grades and will receive one extra grade point in the GPA calculations.
-An approved 3-hour college course will typically satisfy the requirements for full credit in high school.
+An approved 3-hour college course will typically satisfy the requirements for a half credit in high school.